 A traditional Texas-style rub is used on a brisket.
 Texans are known for their melt-in-your-mouth low and slow briskets, and this rub will help you to achieve that too.
 This simple recipe makes enough for two good-sized briskets.

 So, it’s time to smoke up a brisket and I have just the rub for you to use.
 This smoked brisket rub will impart the right flavors for a long, low and slow cook.
 All the classic flavors are balanced to perfection.
 There is sweet, heat and savory, without any one of them jumping up to distract from the smoke and the beef.

 Texas Rub for Brisket

-The perfect Texas style rub for a Texas style brisket.
-While this rub is meant for a low and slow beef brisket, you can certainly use it on beef ribs and barbecued chuck roasts.
+The perfect Texas-style rub for a Texas-style brisket.
+While this rub is meant for low and slow beef brisket, you can certainly use it on beef ribs and smoked chuck roasts.